GuitarML/SmartAmpPro/README.md

 Guitar plugin made with JUCE that uses neural network models to emulate real world hardware.
 This plugin uses a LSTM model to recreate the sound of real amps and pedals.
 You can record samples and train models from the plugin.
 Tone models are saved in .json format.
 Model training is accomplished using Tensorflow/Keras.
-The main improvement from the original SmartAmp is training takes less than five minutes on CPU (vs. GPU) for comparable sound quality.
+The main improvement from the original SmartAmp is that training takes less than five minutes on CPU (vs. 8 hours on GPU) for comparable sound quality.
 Training has also been integrated into the plugin.

 ![app](https://github.com/GuitarML/SmartAmpPro/blob/main/resources/plugin.jpg)